Pavesoft/react-native-boilerplate-pavesoft/README.md

 This boilerplate provides a robust starting point for React Native development, pre-configured with essential libraries and a structured folder layout.
 Designed to streamline your development process, this template integrates key tools and practices to help you build high-quality mobile applications efficiently.

 It includes a bottom tab navigator and five sample dummy pages to help you get started quickly with navigation and screen management.

+This is an Expo project created with create-expo-app.

 ## Features